How to Enjoy Summer in Sobriety

-Nature and Exercise Activities
+Exercise and Nature-Related Activities

 If you’re working up a sweat and its hot outside, alcohol is not what you want to quench your thirst.
 Explore any local nature experiences like hiking or natural water sources.
 There are tons of adult sport hobby leagues available nowadays from flag football to softball you can sign up for or start your own health and wellness meetup with some like-minded friends and try something new every month.

-It’s Ok to Have Fun Alone
+Learning to Have Fun By Yourself

 That is not as sad as it sounds.
 There’s something exciting about having your own plans.
-If lack of accountability by being alone isn’t a risk to your sobriety, plan days or getaways all around you.
+If a lack of accountability by being alone isn’t a risk to your sobriety, plan days or getaways all around you.
 Try a new restaurant, have a self-care day, or go to a museum or on a walking tour alone.
 The possibilities are endless.

-If you are a social butterfly, be the one to take charge and plan a sober summer event so alcohol doesn’t sneak its way in.
+If you are a social butterfly, be the one to take charge and plan a sober summer event so the alcohol doesn’t sneak its way in.
 Invite friends over to cook, do a small DIY project, or for a game night.

 There are many things to do where alcohol doesn’t have a place.
-Volunteering with kids, a local community center, or the elderly are good places to start.
+Volunteering with kids, a local community center or the elderly are good places to start.
 Also pretty much anything involving animals will keep alcohol far from your mind.
 If you are religious or spiritual, there are many opportunities to serve with local churches of multiple religions and all these things facilitate being sober in the summer.

 Alcohol is often thought of as an evening accessory, so making plans that fit early in the day is a good way to avoid running into libations.
 Even restaurants that usually serve alcohol won’t have it out during breakfast times.
 Otherwise, morning visits to farmer’s markets or local fairs and summer fun festivals help you avoid the later drinking crowd.

-Mocktails and an Accountability Buddy
+Trying Mocktails and an Accountability Buddy

 If you are heading out to socialize where alcohol is being served like music festivals or a concert, bring along someone you trust or a sober friend who is aware of your recovery journey so you have a safety net.
 Put together an exit strategy with them if you feel things are getting to be too much and you feel your sobriety is at risk.
-Going alcohol free is common these days so many places are more than willing to make mocktails, or fancy drinks without including the alcohol so you can join in the flavor experience but stay sober in the summer.
+Going alcohol-free is common these days so many places are more than willing to make mocktails, or fancy drinks without including the alcohol so you can join in the flavor experience but stay sober in the summer.

-Addiction Treatment and Recovery Support at TruPath
+Addiction Treatment and Summertime Recovery Support at TruPath

 Their treatment centers also have extensive aftercare programs to help with implementing the skills you learn during rehab treatment when you return to everyday life.
-You can continue to access dual diagnosis treatment programs for co-occurring disorders that often arise with those struggling with addiction or ask about what sober living homes are available if you need the extra support to maintain your sobriety.
+You can continue to access dual-diagnosis treatment programs for co-occurring disorders that often arise with those struggling with addiction or ask about what sober living homes are available if you need the extra support to maintain your sobriety.